 “I don’t understand,” she said.
 “Derek, what’s going on?”

-“Stupid girl,” he growled, as his mouth opened wide, wider than it had ever opened before, revealing blood stained these pointed like a shark's.
+“Stupid girl,” he growled, as his mouth opened wide, wider than it had ever opened before, revealing blood stained teeth pointed like a shark's.
 “Did you really think that I was interested in becoming you soulmate?”

 |Grace Zabriskie||as Jessica|